 In other settings, we have more of some sets of resources than others and this also leads us to change things round.
 Construction kits are a classic example.
 Often settings will have some construction kits set out for the children to use but then have lots more kept in the cupboard.
 This often leads to a process of rotation- the Duplo and Mobilo for the first half term, for example, followed by Lego and K-nex up until Christmas, then other kits from January, and so on.

 There are other key areas prone to regular changes and makeovers too.
 The home corner is a classic example.
 At the start of the school year home corners are, quite rightly, a predictable and valuable part of the practice.
 Fast forward to the end of November though and, with Christmas quickly approaching, the home corner is on borrowed time.
-As if by magic, the role play suddenly has to be Christmas related and so we do away with domestic role play, a meaningful context for children to explore familiar roles and events, and replace it with the opposite – a Christmas elf wrapping station or Santa’s grotto!
+As if by magic, the role play suddenly has to be Christmas related and so we do away with home corner role play, a meaningful context for children to explore familiar roles and events, and replace it with the opposite – a Christmas elf wrapping station or Santa’s grotto!

 In fact, changes to our classroom environment in this way are often seen as a positive and are celebrated as such.
 Instagram and Pinterest are full of beautiful but often temporary provision areas.
 Other members of staff might often walk through an Early Years classroom and talk positively about any new features.
 Whenever I’ve asked a member of an EYFS team to think about how many changes happen, they are often very quick to tell me about the positive impact on the children’s learning.
 They tell me about how excited the children get when they come back after a half term break to find new construction kits, a new role play area and other changes to the environment.